raphaelfloresca/backend-test/README.md

 ### Getting exercise data for a given circuit

-Within `circuits`, you may this query:
+Within `circuits`, you may run this query:

 ```gql
 {